Grey Global Group: History

+In 2000, Grey Advertising became Grey Global Group.

 In late 2005, James R. Heekin III became chief executive officer of Grey Worldwide, Grey Global Group's traditional advertising agency.
 On January 1, 2007, he became chairman and chief executive officer of Grey Group, the renamed agency holding company.
-He reports to Martin Sorrell, chief executive officer of WPP Group.

-Grey Group, Grey Advertising New York and G2 moved to a LEED certified building at 200 5th Avenue in New York in November 2009, after 45 years at their previous location.

 Grey San Francisco is the company's San Francisco-based West Coast headquarters.
 Its clients include Symantec, LendingTree, Pernod Ricard, and SunEdison.

 In 2016, Grey acquired ArcTouch, a mobile design and development studio, which it operates as a subsidiary.

 In March 2017, Grey's London office announced its rebranding as Valenstein & Fatt for 100 days, to celebrate its Jewish founders and later executives, and to highlight prejudice in society.

 In August 2017, Grey Group appointed Michael Houston as worldwide chief executive officer on its 100th anniversary.

 In November 2020, WPP Group merged Grey Group and AKQA together to create AKQA Group.

 In July 2022, Grey Group named Laura Maness the agency's global CEO, who previously worked at Havas.
 She is the sixth CEO in Grey history and the first woman to attain the role.